3.5 Hours / 3.5 CEs

 • Intended Audience

-This training is designed for intermediate-level helping professionals who wish to integrate trauma-informed principles into ethical decision-making when working with clients who have experienced trauma.
-The content is especially relevant for those in mental health, social services, rehabilitation, education, and related fields.
-Participants will learn practical strategies to apply trauma-informed ethics in diverse professional settings, enhancing their ability to support clients with complex trauma histories.
+This training is intended for helping professionals who want to integrate trauma-informed principles into ethical decision-making when working with clients who have experienced trauma.
+The content is especially relevant for those in mental health, social services, rehabilitation, education, and related fields, providing practical strategies to apply trauma-informed ethics and enhance support for clients with complex trauma histories.

 • Social workers